Average rank of quadratic twists with a rational point of almost minimal height: Introduction

 The goal of the present work is to provide a further example of a subfamily of the family of all quadratic twists for which the average analytic rank is also greater than one.
 The quantity $\eta_d(A,B)$ defined in \eqref{eq:def:eta_d} satisfies the sharp lower bound (see for instance~\cite[Section~2.2]{MR3455753})

 and we are interested in the quadratic twists for which this bound is almost attained.
 For $\alpha > 0$, we define the set

-We note that the author~\cite[Theorem~1]{2020arXiv200402500P} has recently established an asymptotic formula for this quantity when $\alpha \in (0,1/120)$.
-Our main result investigates the average analytic rank of the quadratic twists of $E$ as $d$ runs over the set $\mathcal{D}_{A,B}(\alpha;X)$.
+We note that the author~\cite[Theorem~1]{2020arXiv200402500P} has recently established an asymptotic formula for the cardinality of this set when $\alpha \in (0,1/120)$.
+Our main result investigates the average analytic rank of the quadratic twists of $E$ as $d$ runs over $\mathcal{D}_{A,B}(\alpha;X)$.

 \begin{theorem} Let $\alpha \in (0,1/120)$ and assume that the polynomial $x^3+Ax+B$ is irreducible over $\mathbb{Z}$.
 One has

 \end{theorem}

 We have decided to restrict ourselves to the case of an irreducible polynomial in order to keep the proof concise, but we expect our method to be robust enough to handle the general case.